 What Bookmakers Provide Exchange Betting?

-BETDAQ are owned by Ladbrokes (who are owned by GVC holdings) but are still an exchange in their own right.
-If you mainly bet on fixed-odds and occasionally on the exchange overall you would be better with Ladbrokes.
-If, however, you bet more than half of the time on the exchange then BETDAQ is much better as this is where the focus is, you can also claim a welcome offer unlike with Ladbrokes.
+If you mainly bet on fixed-odds and occasionally on the exchange overall you would still be better with this brand as their fixed odds markets are just as good as any other.
+If, however, you bet more than half of the time on the exchange then BETDAQ is much better as this is where the focus is, you can also claim a welcome offer unlike with other brands.

 One of the big selling points of BETDAQ is they have a 2% flat commission rate on all Exchange Net Market Winnings and on all Virtuals Sports Markets.
 For lower stakes bettors this offers much better value than Betfair, where you need to reach a high loyalty level to achive a similar rate.

-BETDAQ liquidity is almost as good as Betfair's too, they have been around for a similar amount of time (trading since 2001) and are the only other major player in the sports betting exchange market.
+BETDAQ liquidity is good too, they have been around for a similar amount of time (trading since 2001) and are the only other major player in the sports betting exchange market.

-In 2019 BETDAQ also introduced a fixed-odds sports book too, making it a more complete site for the typical bettor.
+In 2019 BETDAQ introduced a fixed-odds sports book, making it a more complete site for the typical bettor.